Some links on this page are affiliate links. We may earn a small commission if you book through them, at no extra cost to you.

-The bubble domes are what people mention most.
-You can sit inside a transparent dome on the sand, which makes for a different experience at lunch or in the evening.
-Hammocks and premium sunbeds with umbrellas fill out the rest of the beach setup.
-Live music plays regularly, and the crowd skews towards groups and tourists without losing the relaxed feel.
+The bubble domes are the signature feature: transparent pods you can book for lunch or dinner right on the sand.
+Hammocks and premium sunbeds fill the rest of the beach setup.
+Live music plays regularly, and the crowd is mostly groups and tourists.

 Rated 4.4 from 538 Google reviews.
-Around 80% are five-star, and very few fall in the middle.
-There are 47 one-star ratings that keep the average in check, but the trend is clearly positive.
+Around 80% are five-star.
+Forty-seven one-star reviews keep the average in check, but the overall direction is positive.

 The food is rooted in traditional Andalusian cooking.
-Espetos are the main draw: sardines grilled on bamboo skewers over open flame, prepared the classic Málaga way.
-Sushi also features on the menu, giving the kitchen a broader range than most chiringuitos on this stretch.
+Espetos are the main draw: sardines grilled on bamboo skewers over an open flame, done the classic Málaga way.
+Sushi is on the menu too, which gives the kitchen a broader range than most chiringuitos on this stretch.

 Prices sit at €€, moderate for a beachfront restaurant with table service in Málaga.
 Sunbed hire comes on top of food and drink costs.
 The venue accepts credit and debit cards plus NFC payments.